Microsoft Azure Application Gateway is a virtual appliance that provides ADC (application delivery controller) as a part of its service.

 Superior Diagnostics - The AAG offers advanced diagnostics and supports access logs.
 The Firewall logs can be made available for WAF enables the Application Gateway resources.

-Applications which need requests from the same client session to reach the similar back-end virtual machine.
+Applications that need requests from the same client session to reach the similar back-end virtual machine.
 Some of the typical examples of such applications are shopping cart and webmail server applications.

 Applications, such as content delivery network, that require many HTTP requests on the similar long-running TCP connection to be load balanced or routed to diverse the back-end servers.